Glossary of French words and expressions in English: Not used as such in French

-the sign above a theater that tells you what is playing.
+the sign above a theater that indicates what is playing.
 From marquise, which means not only a marchioness but also an awning.
 Theater buildings are generally old and nowadays there is never such a sign above them; there is only the advertisement for the play (l'affiche).
 In English, means a temporary structure (often made of canvas or similar material) which is erected to host an event outdoors, especially in the UK, where such events can often be affected by weather conditions (pronounced mar-key).